tcmulder/zen-hooks/README.md

 For new projects, there are a couple additional steps you should complete in most cases *before starting to make commits*.

 1. Download the ``.gitattributes`` and ``.gitignore`` files from this ``local`` branch of the zempository repository.
-2. Commit these files before any other files to your project repository.
+2. Commit these files on the ``master`` branch before committing any other files.
+3. Push these changes up to gitlab.

+Git behaves pretty erratically without a ``master`` branch that has at least one file committed to it, so make sure to push a change to the ``master`` branch to gitlab before anything else.

 The ``.gitignore`` file needs to be tracked for it to do it's job.
 So if, for instance, you start tracking the ``.sass-cache`` directory and then add the ``.gitignore`` later, your repository will continue to track changes to that directory.